janvdherrewegen/bootl-attacks/stm8/README.md

 # Glitching the STM8

-The scripts in this directory glitch two different versions of the STM8 microcontroller.
+The scripts in this directory glitch two different versions of the STM8 microcontroller:

+- STM8L152C6
+- STM8AF6266

 ## Setup
 Desolder the chip onto a breakout board and connect the following pins: